czbiohub-sf/utilities/README.md

                         script_name)

 customize the instance:
-  --ecr-image ECR       ECR image to use for the job (default: sra_download) --queue QUEUE         Queue to submit the job (default: aegea_batch) --vcpus VCPUS         Number of vCPUs needed, e.g. 16 (default: None) --memory MEMORY       Amount of memory needed, in MB, e.g. 16000 (default:
+  --ecr-image ECR       ECR image to use for the job (default: demuxer) --queue QUEUE         Queue to submit the job (default: aegea_batch) --vcpus VCPUS         Number of vCPUs needed, e.g. 16 (default: None) --memory MEMORY       Amount of memory needed, in MB, e.g. 16000 (default: